draayushgarg/draayushgarg.github.io/_pages/publications.md

 * **"A Multi-Dataset Evaluation of Models for Automated Vulnerability Repair."**
 Zanis Ali Khan, **Aayush Garg**, and Qiang Tang.
-International Workshop on Artificial Intelligence, Cyber and Cyber-Physical Security (AI&CCPS), ARES 2025 [Preprint](https://draayushgarg.github.io/files/A_Multi_Dataset_Evaluation_of_Models_for_Automated_Vulnerability_Repair.pdf)
+International Workshop on Artificial Intelligence, Cyber and Cyber-Physical Security (AI&CCPS) ARES, 2025 [Preprint](https://draayushgarg.github.io/files/A_Multi_Dataset_Evaluation_of_Models_for_Automated_Vulnerability_Repair.pdf)

 * **"On the Coupling between Vulnerabilities and LLM-generated Mutants: A Study on Vul4J dataset."**